budget-munchies/budget-munchies.github.io/index.md

 Landing page,
 User home page,
 Admin home page,
-Vendor home page,
 User profile page,
 Add Recipe page,
 Filter/browse recipes Page

 # Possible Extras
 Maps for locating vendors,
-Based upon open hours for vendors, indicate which ingredients can be bought right now, Ratings and review system for recipes,
+Ratings and review system for recipes,
 Ratings and review system for vendors,
 Notification system for vendors when new items are posted in recipes so they can update their listing to indicate whether they stock it or not,